Living the Golden Years Healthy and Independent

 Eating healthy is key to enjoying your entire life.
 Healthy food yields a healthy body.
 Make sure you are eating protein, good starches, and healthy fats.
 Look into eating super foods.
 These are foods that are packed with nutrients such as avocados, kale, rainbow chard, parsley, black eye peas, dates, and quinoa.
 There are so many options to choose.
 Healthy foods will give your body a natural lasting energy and overall help you feel good.
 Better eating habits do not mean diet as most people feel it is.
 Eating healthy should be a lifestyle.
 Diets focus on weight loss.
 They come and go like fashion and do not focus on the health of the body.
 When an individual can eat for health, the body starts to function as it should and many times the unnecessary weight naturally comes off.

 Nutritional meals and exercise in combination help lower bad elements in the body and increase and maintain the good elements.
-If you are unable to obtain this good health with food alone, you can look at supplementing your meals with vitamins, like Tim Grosvenor, a 63-year-old baby boomer.
+If you are unable to obtain this good health with food alone, you can look at supplementing your meals with vitamins, like Tim Grosvenor, a 69-year-old baby boomer.
 Grosvenor was low on energy, had history of back pain and was diagnosed with coeliac disease.
-Needless to say, Grosvenor began taking MAX, a supplemental vitamin, and has been for 4 years.
+Needless to say, Grosvenor began taking MAX, a supplemental vitamin, and has been for 10 years now.
 He does not suffer from these issues any longer.

-Read Tim Grosvenor's story of how he became more active with help from MAX Cellgevity.
+Read Tim Grosvenor's story of how he became more active with help from Max nutritional supplements.